[natural sound: construction chisel]

 [natural sound: construction on the Jacobs Center]

 Second-year transfer student Nathaniel Janssen learned to navigate campus construction pretty well at his prior university.
-But he finds the construction on Northwestern’s campus around the bridge that students often use to get from South Campus to North, pretty frustrating.
+But he finds the construction on Northwestern’s campus around the bridge that students often use to get from South to North campus, pretty frustrating.

-NATHANIEL JANSSEN: That’s kind of annoying for any events that are on the Lakefill because I live in the South Area.
-So, like, having to walk an extra, I don’t know what the exact distance is, but it feels like a long way to go up to the top to go back down the Lakefill and then to get back to go back up top to come back down.
+NATHANIEL JANSSEN: But there’s one annoyance.
+That’s the south bridge to the lakefill being closed, that kind of annoying for any events that are on the Lakefill because I live in the South Area.
+So, like, having to walk the extra, I don’t know what the exact distance is, but it feels like a long way to go up to the top to go back down the Lakefill and then to get back to go back up top to come back down.

 Northwestern is currently constructing The Norris Student Center, The Deering Libary and The Jacobs Center which are all set to be completed by 2026.
 David Stone, director of construction at Northwestern, says that he and his team value students’ concerns.
 He says his team is working to make it easier to move around.